choijin/Music_Recommender_System/README.md

 While this model doesn't account for individual user preferences, it serves as a useful baseline to evaluate the performance of more complex models, such as the Alternating Least Squares (ALS) model used in this project.

 #### Steps
-1. Calculated the popularity of each song based on the number of listens
+1. Calculate the popularity of each song based on the number of listens
-2. Recommended the top 100 most popular songs to all users
+2. Recommend the top 100 most popular songs to all users

 ### What is ALS?
 Alternating Least Squares (ALS) is a the matrix factorization algorithm that Spark MLlib uses for Collaborative Filtering.
 ALS is implemented in Apache Spark ML and built for a large-scale collaborative filtering problems.